The Life of Q

 And if he didn’t, could his life carry on without sounding like an episode of Days of our Lives?

-The Life of Q. I’m writing it right now.
+The Life of Q. I loved writing and it’s available right now.
 Please, take a few seconds to jump on Amazon and write a review about what you thought of the A Boy Called Q book.
-Sometime in the next few weeks, I’ll have an update to The Life of Q. Keep an eye out, either on the website or on Amazon or Goodreads.
+Too few people review books.
+You can follow me on Goodreads or Amazon or Social Media or even here to see if there’s going to be another Q book coming…

 Thanks for tuning in and I hope you enjoyed Q’s world.